 But the problem of abstracting groundwater is certainly not confined to large urban cities.
 Agricultural land and plantations are failing because we are taking too much water from the natural underground aquifers.
 Boreholes and wells have dried up, so deeper boreholes have been sunk.
 Eventually these will dry up and the process is repeated until there is no water left.
 The depleted aquifers can take hundreds of years to naturally replenish.

 So rather like with climate change, we must act now by changing our thoughts and actions about using water.
 We must use water wisely and restrict the use of groundwater, instead using available surface water from streams, rivers and lagoons.
-For instance a hydro ram pump uses water from a stream and delivers to where it is needed for domestic and agricultural use.
+For instance a hydro ram pump uses flowing water from a stream and delivers to where it is needed for domestic and agricultural use.
 It uses no electricity or fuel and so is completely carbon neutral.
-And importantly it has no effect on the groundwater levels and any unused water is returned to the watercourse.
+And most importantly, it has no effect on the groundwater levels and any unused water is returned to the watercourse.